ahmedmujtba/tech230-iac/ansible-playbooks.md

 ## Ansible Playbook to copy app folder to web, install NodeJS and start the application

+NOTE: we can use the following command to copy app folder to our web agent.
+However for the purpose of the exercise we will be creating a playbook to accomplish this

+`ansible web -m copy -a "src=/etc/ansible/app dest=/home/vagrant"`

 1. Creating the playbook:

 ```